DAG Scheduling in the BSP Model: Comparison to other models

-When studying the last column of Table~\ref{tab:tax1}, one can observe that the difference between SPD and BSP is, in fact, twofold.
-On the one hand, BSP assumes that at any point in time, a processor can only do either computation or communication, but not both (e.g.\ because the flow of communication is controlled by the same processing unit that executes computation).
-On the other hand, BSP assumes that the whole computation is divided into supersteps, which is also called \textit{barrier synchronization}: in order to communicate a value $v$, we first need a point in time when none of the processors are executing any computations, and hence they can initialize the communication process.
-These global synchronization points then naturally divide the execution into supersteps, and only allow processors to communicate values that were already available before the last synchronization point.
+In the last column of Table~\ref{tab:tax1}, the difference between SPD and BSP is, in fact, twofold.
+Firstly, BSP assumes that at any time, a processor can only do either computation or communication, but not both.
+Secondly, BSP assumes that the execution is divided into supersteps, which can be understood as a \textit{barrier synchronization} requirement: to communicate a value $v$, we first need a point in time (after computing $v$) when no processor is computing, and hence they can initiate the process of sending $v$ (and other values).
+By separating these two properties, we can extend our taxonomy into Table \ref{tab:tax2} to include some further model variants.

-If we separate these two properties from each other, we can extend our taxonomy into Table \ref{tab:tax2}, which includes further model variants that are closely related to BSP.
-We briefly discuss these models below, with the details deferred to Appendix \ref{app:def}.

-First consider the case when global synchronization is still required, but processors are free to compute and communicate simultaneously.
-In fact, the original definition of BSP by Valiant~\cite{BSPintro} corresponds to this setting: the cost of a superstep was defined as

-hence implicitly assuming that the computations and communications of superstep $s$ can happen simultaneously.
-We will refer to this model as \emph{maxBSP}.
-In contrast to~\cite{BSPintro}, other works, including recent textbooks on BSP~\cite{BSPbook2}, apply the definition in Section \ref{sec:BSPdef}, where $C_{work}\,\!^{(s)}$ and $g \cdot C_{comm}\,\!^{(s)} + L$ are summed up to obtain $C\,\!^{(s)}$.

-However, the interpretation of maxBSP for DAG scheduling requires some consideration.
-In the example in Figure~\ref{fig:maxBSP}, $v_2$ needs to be the last node to be computed on processor $p_1$ in superstep $2$, and $v_3$ must be the first node to be computed on $p_2$ in superstep $3$; this shows that the communication phase of superstep $2$ (sending $v_2$ from $p_1$ to $p_2$) cannot happen simultaneously with the computation phase of either superstep $2$ or $3$.
-As such, simply applying the maxBSP cost function leads to an inaccurate model.

-For a reasonable model, we also need to consider which computations and communications can happen at the same time.
-For instance, $v_1$ is already computed in superstep $1$, and only required in superstep $3$, so it can indeed happen simultaneously with the computations in superstep $2$.
-In general, DAG scheduling in maxBSP means that each superstep $s$ consists of a simultaneous computation and communication phase, and we can only send a value $v$ from $p_1$ to $p_2$ if $v$ was computed on $p_1$ in superstep $(s-1)$ or before, and is only needed on $p_2$ in superstep $(s+1)$ or after.